Markhor: In culture

 The markhor is the national animal of Pakistan.
 It was one of the 72 animals featured on the World Wide Fund for Nature Conservation Coin Collection in 1976.
 Markhor marionettes are used in the Afghan puppet shows known as buz-baz.
-The markhor has also been mentioned in a Pakistani computer-animated film known as Allahyar and the Legend of Markhor.
+The markhor features in the Pakistani animated film Allahyar and the Legend of Markhor.

 Etymology

 The name is thought to be derived from Persian language — a conjunction of mâr (مار, "snake, serpent") and the suffix khor (خور, "-eater"), interpreted to represent the animal's alleged ability to kill snakes, or as a reference to its corkscrew-like horns, which are somewhat reminiscent of coiling snakes.

 In folklore, the markhor is believed to kill and eat serpents.
 Thereafter, while chewing the cud, a foam-like substance comes out of its mouth that drops on the ground and dries.
 This foam-like substance is sought after by the local people, who believe it is useful in extracting the poison from snakebites.